sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-from-rdbms.rst

 Example JDBC URL
 ----------------

-Below are some example JDBC URL for reading from Relational sources:
+Below are some examples of JDBC URL for reading from Relational sources:

 * MySQL : jdbc:mysql://localhost:3306/mydb
 * PostgreSQL : jdbc:postgresql://localhost:5432/mydb